Greater Port Arthur mourns, shares memories of 3 victims lost in fatal wreck - Port Arthur News

 Jones learned of the wreck the night of while scrolling through Facebook and seeing a post from a friend who lost a sister and daughter.
 Then her daughter heard something happened to Nichols.
 She called McDaniel’s sister and the puzzle sadly came together.

-“And as soon as I got on the phone, she said, ‘My sister Lamberia.’
+“And as soon as I got on the phone, she said, ‘My sister L’Amberia.’
 And I said, ‘Am’?
 Because we called her Am.
 I said, ‘What happened with Am?’
 And I’m, like, I know she’s not fixing to say Am was dead.
 And then she was like, “Am just died in a car wreck…Dani…’ I just started screaming, because my daughter had just said his name.
 I was, like, ‘No!’”

 McDaniel was working at a car lot and had just bought a home that she proudly showed on social media, Jones said.